tesamuel130/Cohen-Sutherland-Algorithm-by-JS/README.md

 To test this implementation:

 1. Copy the code into a JavaScript environment (such as a browser console or Node.js).
-2. Define a clipping window by setting xmin, ymin, xmax, and ymax.
+2. Define a clipping window by setting xMin, yMin, xMax, and yMax.
 3. Call the cohenSutherlandClip function with endpoints of the line segment to determine if it lies inside the clipping area or needs adjustment.